Impact of Covid-19 crisis on industrial production

 Since the Covid-19 containment measures differed between countries as to timing and strictness, it was to be expected that the effects on industrial production would also vary.
-Table 1 shows the rates of change between February and April 2020 (peak of the crisis), April 2020 and April 2021 (recovery) and the recent monthly rates for April 2021.
+Table 1 shows the rates of change between February and April 2020 (peak of the crisis), April 2020 and July 2021 (ongoing recovery) and the recent monthly rates for July 2021.
 During the peak months of the crisis, Italy, Slovakia, Cyprus and Hungary experienced extremely high negative rates of change.
 These countries also showed high rates during the recovery months since May 2020.
 In some other countries the crisis seemed to have little or no effect on industrial production.
-Between February 2020 and April 2020, production grew in Ireland by 6.4 % and in Finland by 0.2 %.
+Between February 2020 and April 2020, production grew in Ireland by 6.4 %, in Finland industrial production remained at least stable.
 The majority of countries, however, experienced rates of change of around -25 %.

-Table 2 also shows that the recovery in the EU has been relatively strong for durable consumer goods (104.8 %) and for energy (102.6 %).
-The production of intermediate goods has also surpassed the pre-crisis level (101.9 %).
-The recovery levels for capital (99.9 %) and non-durable consumer goods (98.0 %) are getting closer to the pre-crisis situation.
+Table 2 also shows that the recovery in the EU has been relatively strong for durable consumer goods (106.4 %) and for non-durable consumer goods (104.4 %).
+The production of intermediate goods has also surpassed the pre-crisis level (102.5 %).
+The recovery levels for energy (99.4 %) and capital goods (98.7 %) have, in recent months, lost some of the earlier recovery again.

 Source data for tables and graphs